aforank/Multi-Bots-on-Service-Fabric/02-code-excercise.md

 **Task I: Modify StartUp.cs class of MasterBot and replace the MicrosoftAppId and MicrosoftAppPassword with the actual value.**

-1. In `OneBank.MasterBot` project, look for the StartUp.cs file and place the below code after the `Conversation.UpdateContainer` block.
-Please note that we are using the pre-created AppId and AppPassword in this lab but you are free to replace the values with your own AppId and AppPassword which you can get from Azure Portal as shown in Lab 2.
+1. In `OneBank.MasterBot` project, look for the StartUp.cs file and **place the below code after the** `Conversation.UpdateContainer` **block**.
+Please note that we are using the pre-created AppId and AppPassword in this lab but you are free to replace the values with your own AppId and AppPassword which you can get it from Azure Portal as shown in Additional Exercise Lab.

 @[Copy](`start Notepad.exe "C:\AIP-APPS-TW200\TW\CodeBlocks\34.txt"`)
 ```nocopy